bluezephyr/python-tdd/animals/README.md

   don't know now if that is the best way to implement it.
 So let's wait with that.
 Run the test, it shall now work.

 The first part of the implementation is now finished.
-Commit.

 ## Second Test
 With the first test case done, what would be a good next step?
 A natural thing would be to add